 Since 90% of the job, which is making the bases, consuming a lot of time, is already done 3 weeks back.
 They now have to just finish the remaining 10% of the job that is final processing, garnishing, shaping, cutting and presentation which doesn’t take much time.
 This means, what you buy during any festival is not 100% freshly made or cooked.
 The only fresh thing is the final finishing, garnishing of dry fruits, silver coating and shiny packaging.

-This is why Food Safety and Standards Authority of India (FSSAI), India’s food regulator has come up with a rule of mentioning ‘Best Before Date’ on the tray where sweets are kept for selling.
+This is why the food authority has come up with a rule of mentioning ‘Best Before Date’ on the tray where sweets are kept for selling.
 Sooner or later all sweet vendors will put a sticker mentioning the date on the tray, some will use a small font, some will put on just a couple of trays to avoid fines, with excuses like “Labels have been given for printing, and we are waiting for it to be delivered to us”.

-The FSSAI is just focusing on the ‘Best Before Date’, but what about the freshness of the material used.
+The food authority is just focusing on the ‘Best Before Date’, but what about the freshness of the material used.
 They are indirectly allowing them to partially cook the food weeks prior, and then serve hot to the customer when ordered, which automatically decreases the time available for consumption.

 Why not bring a rule where the shopkeepers have to compulsorily make the sweets fresh enough so that the ‘Best Before Date’ could be increased for a few more days.
 Why not ban the usage of cold storage by the sweets selling shops four weeks before the big festivals like Diwali, Navratri, Ganesh Utsav and Raksha Bandhan.